htcondor/htcondor/docs/version-history/development-release-series-91.rst

   authentication with the ARC CE server.
   :jira:`1061`

+- Preliminary support for ARM (aarch64) and Power PC (ppc64le) CPU architectures on Alma Linux 8 and equivalent platforms.
+  :jira:`1150`

+- Added support for running on Linux systems that ship with OpenSSL version 3.
+  :jira:`1148`

+- *condor_submit* now has support for submitting jobsets.
+Jobsets are still a technology preview and still not ready for general use.
+  :jira:`1063`

 - All regular expressions in configuration and in the ClassAd regexp function now use the pcre2 10.39 library. (http://www.pcre.org).
 We believe that this will break no existing regular expressions.